-- Undergraduate Courses: - # Fall & Spring Terms: \$50/credit - # May Term and Summer Online Sessions: Regular traditional undergraduate per credit tuition applies, which is 50 percent of full traditional undergraduate tuition in fall and spring.
-See Student Accounts page for the specific per/credit prices. - Students must pay all applicable special course and lab fees. - All registered students must complete Vehicle Registration through MyGFU, even if a vehicle will not be used on campus.
+- Undergraduate Courses: - # Fall & Spring Terms: \$50/credit - May Term and Summer Online Sessions: Regular traditional undergraduate per credit tuition applies, which is 50 percent of full traditional undergraduate tuition in fall and spring.
+See the Student Accounts page for the specific per/ credit prices. - Students must pay all applicable special course and lab fees. - Additional fees may apply for students registered for 5 or more credits.
+See the Student Accounts page for more information. - All registered students must complete Vehicle Registration through MyGFU, even if a vehicle will not be used on campus.
 For students who will be parking on campus, a \$60 parking permit will be issued.
 Please contact Security Services for more information.